Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Theka of Bhajan Taal

-The standard Theka for Bhajan Taal follows the pattern of Keherwa Taal, but is often played with a softer touch to suit the devotional mood.
-It is presented below in two rows for clarity:
+The standard Theka for Bhajan Taal is often played with a softer touch to suit the devotional mood.
+The bols are as follows, presented in two mobile-friendly rows:

 1 | 2 | 3 | 4 |